tenhaus/arena-engine/README.md

 export BOTPIT_CONFIG="/Users/chris/Code/go/src/github.com/tenhaus/botpit/config.json"

-### DONE
-* Create user
-* Delete user
-* Create service account
-* Delete service account
-* Lib for creating pubsub topics and listening for messages
-* Config
-* Restrict service account permissions to only send/receive on topics

 ### TODO
+* √ Create user
+* √ Delete user
+* √ Create service account
+* √ Delete service account
+* √ Lib for creating pubsub topics and listening for messages
+* √ Config
+* √ Restrict service account permissions to only send/receive on topics
-* Pull token and send to client
+* √ Pull token and send to client
 * Client
 * Deploy to compute engine (deployment works, but don't know how to start the service yet)
 * Rest route and function for /signup